neondatabase/website/content/docs/guides/time-travel-assist.md

 ## Billing considerations

-The ephemeral endpoints used to run your Time Travel Assist queries do contribute to your consumption usage totals for the billing period, like any other active endpoint that consumes resources.
+The ephemeral endpoints used to run your Time Travel queries do contribute to your consumption usage totals for the billing period, like any other active endpoint that consumes resources.

 A couple of details to note: